 No other practitioner out there writes like I do.
 There is no reason why you should be approaching me and expecting me to spoon feed you things I’ve already put down in writing.

 Why do you do your consultations online?

-I’ve tried doing consultations in person and clients have came back to me saying they would have preferred doing this online as they would rather have something in writing.
+I’ve tried doing consultations in person and clients have come back to me saying they would have preferred doing this online as they would rather have something in writing.
 If I were to breakdown the analysis and explain the theory to you in person, you’ll feel lost for sure.
-You’ll get what I mean if you’ve ever went for an in-person consultation with someone else, only to walk away and forget everything the next day.
+You’ll get what I mean if you’ve ever gone for an in-person consultation with someone else, only to walk away and forget everything the next day.
 Take your time to understand your chart and what metaphysics is about.